sevcikfi/CodeNotebook/README.md

-# Code Notebok
+# Code Notebook

-Snipets of code and basic setup for Linux machine and various bits, tricks and other useful info.
+Snippet of code and basic setup for Linux machine and various bits, tricks and other useful info.

 ## TODO: write more